nekto-kotik/sqlantern/README.md

 or\
 `git clone https://github.com/nekto-kotik/sqlantern.git .` (will clone into current directory)

-The biggest upside of this version, in my opinion, is easy further updates with `git pull`.
+The only upside of this version, in my opinion, is easy further updates with `git pull`.

 ### Install full version without git
-Download the full version zip from [sqlantern.com](https://sqlantern.com/) or "Releases" on this GitHub repository, and unzip it in a desired location.
+Download the full version zip from [sqlantern.com](https://sqlantern.com/) or "Releases" of this GitHub repository, and unzip it in a desired location.

 ## Workspace Sessions and continuing work where you left off
-If you browser _discards_ the tab, SQLantern automatically restores itself when you return to it.\
+If your browser _discards_ the tab, SQLantern automatically restores itself when you return to it.\
-However, it won't (can't, really) automatically self-restore after the browser is closed or the page is manually refreshed.\
+However, it won't (can't, really) automatically self-restore after the browser has been closed or the page is manually refreshed.\
 So, if you need to continue your work from where you left it, _save your session_ and _restore_ it when you return (under the Sessions icon, ![](https://sqlantern.com/images/icon_sessions.png)).\
-The other option is not closing the browser (put your device into sleep or hybernation).
+The other option is not closing the browser at all (put your device into sleep or hybernation).

+Read more about it in the "Save your current workspace" section in [docs/sqlantern-how-to.md](docs/sqlantern-how-to.md)

 ## SQLantern uses `LocalStorage`
 SQLantern uses "LocalStorage", which requires enabling cookies (at least for the domains where you're using SQLantern).\